 The better your immune system stays intact the better chances you have of keeping your immune system in high working order so it can take care of you for years to come.
 So, even if you or someone you love has cancer - it's helpful to boost your immune system using natural products and eating natural organically grown foods without cancer causing pesticides and GMO's.
 After all, look what your immune system can do when it isn't being overloaded?
 A healthy lifestyle will certainly help your body respond better to outside environmental factors.

-When you purchase ME & a TREE products, you also help support families who can't afford life saving medical treatment for their children.
+When you purchase Me and a Tree natural skin care products, you also help support families who can't afford life saving medical treatment for their children.
 Portions of "Me & a Tree.com" proceeds go to Miami Children's Hospital to support families in need of dire medical treatment for their kids.
 Thank you for supporting us and helping others by supporting our brand.
 Together we can make a huge difference in the lives of everyday people.

 Thank you for reading.